-To my surprise, at first, following my heart led me to a radically different conception of science, medicine and the world at large than anything I was ever taught in school.
-My ideas, such as the heart is not a pump, blocked arteries are not the main cause of heart attacks, vaccines are ineffective and unsafe, cancer is not a genetic disease, and the “war on cancer” has been an utter failure, have been the subjects of my last three books.
+To my initial surprise, following my heart led me to a conception of science, medicine and the world at large that was radically different from anything I was taught in school.
+My ideas, such as the heart is not a pump, blocked arteries are not the main cause of heart attacks, vaccines are ineffective and unsafe, cancer is not a genetic disease, and the “war on cancer” has been an utter failure, have been the subjects of three of my books.

 Recently, because of current events, I turned my questioning gaze on the widely accepted theory —so accepted that it now lives in our culture as truth — that germs (bacteria and viruses) cause disease.
 I encourage all of us to explore the concepts and ideas that govern our thoughts and even our lives.
 Subject them to rigorous questioning, keep exploring whether they ring true.
 My wish is that my work and this website can guide you in this search.

 It is my sincerest wish and expectation that we all will forge a new world together — a world that is clean, safe and governed by joy instead of fear, one that meets the true needs of all living beings.
 This is the world I want for myself, my children, my grandchildren, all people, animals, plants and microbes.
 Join me in remembering the way the world can be, if we only learn to see clearly.